elix/elix.org/content/AriaListMixin.md

       <div role="option" id="_option2" aria-selected="false">Cherry</div>
     </accessible-list>

-`SelectionAriaMixin` has updated the `aria-selected` attribute of the selected item, and reflected this at the list level with `aria-activedescendant`.
+`AriaListMixin` has updated the `aria-selected` attribute of the selected item, and reflected this at the list level with `aria-activedescendant`.

 In practice, some additional attributes must be set for ARIA to be useful.
 The